lawrennd/old_talks/_mlphysical/simulation.md

 \notes{Carl Henrik described how a prior probability $p(\parameterVector)$ represents our hypothesis about the way the world might behave.
 This can be combined with a *likelihood* through the process of multiplication.
 Correctly normalized, this gives an updated hypothesis that represents our *posterior* belief about the model in the light of the data.

 There is a nice symmetry between this approach and how Karl Popper describes the process of scientific discovery.
-In conjectures and refutations, Popper describes the process of scientific discovery as involving hypothesis and experiment.
+In *Conjectures and Refutations* (@Popper:conjectures63), Popper describes the process of scientific discovery as involving hypothesis and experiment.
 In our description hypothesis maps onto the *model*.
 The model is an abstraction of the hypothesis, represented for example as a set of mathematical equations, a computational description, or an analogous system (physical system).
 The data is the product of previous experiments, our readings, our observation of the world around us.
 We can combine these to make a prediction about what we might expect the future to hold.
 Popper's view on the philosophy of science was that the prediction should be falsifiable.

 We can see this process as a spiral driving forward, importantly Popper relates the relationship between hypothesis (model) and experiment (predictions) as akin to the relationship between the chicken and the egg.
 Which comes first?
 The answer is that they co-evolve together.}